pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ```

+---

 ### Remove user metadata

-Removes metadata for a UUID.
+Removes metadata for a specified UUID.

 #### Method(s)

+To `Remove UUID Metadata` you can use the following method(s) in the Objective-C SDK:

 ```
 `1- (void)removeUUIDMetadataWithRequest:(PNRemoveUUIDMetadataRequest *)request